dkulthia/Click-Quest/README.md

 # 🖱️ Click Quest 🏃‍♂️

-Welcome to Click Quest, the ultimate test of your clicking prowess!
-Can you catch the elusive button as it dashes around the screen?
-Let's find out!

 Click Quest is an engaging and dynamic browser-based game that challenges players to test their clicking skills in a fun and interactive way.
 The game interface consists of a single button, aptly named the "Click Me if you can.." button.
 The objective of the game is simple: players must click on the moving button..

 ### 🎮 How to Play